-Criteria for the diagnosis of diabetes in nonpregnant adults are shown in Table 2.
-Three ways to diagnose diabetes are available, and each must be confirmed on a subsequent day unless unequivocal symptoms of hyperglycemia are present.
-Although the 75-g oral glucose tolerance test (OGTT) is more sensitive and modestly more specific than the FPG to diagnose diabetes, it is poorly reproducible and difficult to perform in practice.
-Because of ease of use, acceptability to patients, and lower cost, the FPG is the preferred diagnostic test.
-Although the FPG is less sensitive than the OGTT, the vast majority of people who do not meet diagnostic criteria for diabetes by the FPG but would by the OGTT will have an A1C value well below 7.0% (6).
+Current criteria for the diagnosis of diabetes in nonpregnant adults are shown in Table 2.
+Three ways to diagnose diabetes are recommended at the time of this statement, and each must be confirmed on a subsequent day unless unequivocal symptoms of hyperglycemia are present.
+Although the 75-g oral glucose tolerance test (OGTT) is more sensitive and modestly more specific than the fasting plasma glucose (FPG) to diagnose diabetes, it is poorly reproducible and difficult to perform in practice.
+Because of ease of use, acceptability to patients, and lower cost, the FPG has been the preferred diagnostic test.
+Though FPG is less sensitive than the OGTT, the vast majority of people who do not meet diagnostic criteria for diabetes by FPG but would by OGTT will have an A1C value well under 7.0% (6).